Talk to your friends

 Use first person when we talk about ourselves

-Use “we,” “our,” and “us” when you write as Mint, TurboTax, or QuickBooks.
+Use we, our, and us when you write as Mint, TurboTax, QuickBooks, or ProConnect.
 It’s one way that we make experiences feel more personal.
 We want customers to know that there are people behind Intuit products and that we’re in this with them.

 Use second person for customers, except for buttons and legal stuff